 There are two optional additional events.
 We have a film offering practical responses to the main Global Healing film to help you consider and plan next steps.
 Again this is divided into parts – four including the introduction.

 You can also organise a screening of a National Geographic film featuring actor Leonardo DiCaprio called Before The Flood.
 DiCaprio embarks on a journey, as a United Nations Messenger of Peace, travelling to five continents and the Arctic to witness climate change firsthand.

 There are many opportunities for further reflection practical response that should be highlighted at the event.
-A typical evening Global Healing event could look like this:
+A typical Global Healing or Global Caring evening event could look like this:

 7:30pm (50 minutes)

 Show ‘Part One’ with group discussion